 The Board of Directors of the Company held five meetings during the fiscal year ended November 30, 2000.
 No director attended fewer than 75% of the aggregate number of meetings of the Board of Directors and of any committee of the Board of Directors on which he served.
+There are two standing committees of the Board of Directors.
 The Audit Committee, of which Messrs.
-Heinen, Mark and Dr. Rasiel are members, assists the Board of Directors in fulfilling its oversight responsibilities relating to financial information which will be provided to shareholders and others as well as internal controls and the audit process.
+Heinen, Mark and Dr. Rasiel are members, assists the Board of Directors in fulfilling its oversight responsibilities relating to financial information which will be provided to shareholders and others, the internal control system which management and the Board of Directors have established and the audit process.
 The Audit Committee held four meetings during the fiscal year ended November 30, 2000.
 The Compensation Committee, of which Messrs.
 Marks and McGregor are members, held one meeting during the fiscal year ended November 30, 2000.
-The Compensation Committee akes recommendations concerning salaries and incentive compensation for employees of the Company and determines the salaries and incentive also administers the Company's stock plans.
-The Audit and Compensation Committees are the only standing committees of the Board of Directors.
+The Compensation Committee makes recommendations concerning salaries and incentive compensation for employees of the Company and determines the salaries and incentive compensation for executive officers of the Company.
+The Compensation Committee also administers the Company's stock plans.